Saskatchewan Multicultural Week

 Saskatchewan Multicultural Week Campaign

 Who is your #MulticulturalSuperhero and why?
-Tell us on social media and challenge others to do the same.
+From November 1-30 tell us on social media and challenge others to do the same.
 Get creative; the sky is the limit!

 Multicultural Superheroes Promote Multicultural Values